earok/scorpion-editor-demos/README.md

 # Scorpion Editor

-Note: This is an ongoing work-in-progress version of the Scorpion Editor for Windows and the included game samples.
+Note: This is an ongoing work-in-progress version of the Scorpion Editor for Windows and the included Anuga game samples.
 It isn't feature complete, is likely to have more than a handful of breaking bugs, and may not work on every Windows configuration - Windows 10 is the recommended OS.
 Updates will be released on an "early and often" basis.

 Downloads: https://github.com/earok/scorpion-editor-demos/releases